autonordev/tools/website/docs_gaffer/tutorial/our-first-project.md

 }
 ```

-These generated project files are not meant to be read by humans, so they'll look a bit weird, but you can see how it's all
+These generated project files are not meant to be read by humans, so they'll look a bit weird, but you can see how it's all there.
+Plus, it's included the default Roblox Lighting for us; you can read the [base-tree.json file here](https://github.com/autonordev/tools/blob/main/gaffer/src/functions/update/base-tree.json) to see what gets set.

-there.
-No dark magic here, officer!
+If you're creating a plugin or model, or are introducing Gaffer in an existing project and don't want the base tree, you can add `use_base_tree = false` in your `project.toml` file to disable it for that project.
+Heads up though that any workspace-level includes will still be included even if the base tree is disabled.